Azure/azure-powershell/src/ResourceManager/Dns/Commands.Dns/help/Set-AzureRmDnsZone.md

 Accept wildcard characters: False
 ```

-### -ResolutionVirtualNetworkId
+### -RegistrationVirtualNetworkId
-The list of virtual networks able to resolve records in this DNS zone, only available for private zones.
+The list of virtual network IDs that will register virtual machine hostnames records in this DNS zone, only available for private zones.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]